Resources for the Penn Law Community

 Logo requests: Please submit a ticket on the Communications request form if you need a high resolution version of the Penn Law logo.

 Requests: When submitting your request , please provide final text and all images for the publication.
 Only high-resolution images may be used.
 Please check with Communications if you have any questions or concerns about production timelines.

 Templates: We offer a series of poster templates.
 These templates allow us to meet the high demand for print materials, while also maintaining a consistent graphic identity.
 Please specify which template you would like to use for your project.

-Color Printing: If you have your own design, there are two color printers available to students on the 3rd floor of Tanenbaum, located above the Circulation desk in the library.
+Color Printing: If you have your own design, there is a color printer available to students on the 3rd floor of Tanenbaum, located above the Circulation desk in the library.
 Please read these instructions on how to print in color on ITS Online.

-Student photographers: Student photographers can be hired from the Penn Student Services photography agency, Oh Snap Photography.
-Please email Penn Student Services General Manager Claire Williams to book a student photographer through Oh Snap.
+Student photographers: Student photographers can be hired from the undergraduate student photography agency, Oh Snap Photography.
+To book a photographer, use their online request form: https://www.ohsnapupenn.com/request.html .

 Professional photography: If it is within your budget and you would like to hire a professional photographer, we work with numerous vendors and will be happy to assist in coordinating their services.

 Communications can assist you to display your content on the 2 large screen community boards at the main Law School entrance in Golkin Hall and Davis Student Union.
 Members of the Law School community may request to post one slide per event on these boards.

 - Create the slide you would like posted from the templates available here .